DreamingDevs/large-file-upload-to-azure-blob-using-webapi/README.md

 The main aim of this project is to provide a working scalable solution to large file uploads to server.
 In this modern era, when web development taking modern cloud workflows, it is time for us to evolve the traditional problems which we encounter in uploading files.
 We pretty much experience traditional ASP.Net Web problems at the time of working with file uploads.
 Even though ASP.Net allowed some provisions (which would make uploading files easier) by making some Config changes (for example - maxRequestLength and executionTimeOut), still server timeouts and long running connections are creating chaos in this particular requirements.

-So we wanted to preset a simple and elegant solution throught Microsoft's Azure Cloud Services.
+So we wanted to present a simple and elegant solution throught Microsoft's Azure Cloud Services.
 Please follow below description.

 1. In this solution, we provide TWO WebApi endpoints - FileApi/Get and FileApi/Post.
 2. Any client tenant which wants to use our upload service, first makes a request to Get endpoint.